 Etsy Competitors: Handmade Marketplaces

-Aftcra, a name that can be a bit tricky to pronounce, is a marketplace that’s committed to showcasing American-made artisans.
-Launched in 2013, the company focuses on creating a boutique-feeling website made up of artisans who are the best in what they do.
+Aftcra is a marketplace committed to showcasing American-made artisans.
+Launched in 2013, the company focuses on creating a boutique-feeling website of artisans who are the best in their work.

 Aftcra aims at giving American-made products the limelight in their online marketplace.
-In fact, their “aftlosophy” is that you can ONLY sell American-made goods on their marketplace.
-While this limits the amount of competition from other sellers, buyers can come from all over the world.
+In fact, their “philosophy” is that you can ONLY sell American-made goods on their marketplace.
+While this limits the competition from other sellers, buyers can come from all over the world.

 Unfortunately, if you’re selling vintage items, Aftcra isn’t a marketplace for you, as they focus on handmade products only.

-There are no fees for listing, and listings live online for up to 6 months unless they’re sold.
+There are no fees for listing; listings live online for up to 6 months unless sold.
 Once sold, you’ll pay a 7% transaction fee.

 With fees pretty low compared to Etsy, it’s no wonder they made this list.